Deep Loess Exposed Backslope Woodland

 Description

 An even-age managed forest can resemble the reference state.
-The primary difference is tree age, most being only 50 to 90 years old.
+A significant difference is tree age, most being only 50 to 90 years old.
 Composition is also likely altered from the reference state depending on tree selection during harvests and disturbance activities.
 Without a regular 15 to 20 year harvest re-entry into these stands, these sites will slowly increase in more shade tolerant species such as sugar maple and white oak will become less dominant along with increases in structural diversity.
-This state can be restored to a reference state by modifying or eliminating timber harvests, extending rotations, incorporating selective thinning, and re-introducing prescribed fire.
+This state can be restored to a reference state by modifying or eliminating timber harvests, extending rotations, incorporating forest stand improvement, and re-introducing prescribed fire.

 Submodel